tiagoReichert/angular6-flask-skeleton/README.md

 This is an base project that can be used to create your applications using Angular 6 (created using Angular-CLI) and Python Flask built with separated Docker containers.

-#### Testing the Stack
+## Testing the Stack
-If you want to test this stack you can use following docker-compose configuration:
+To test this stack you can use the following docker-compose configuration:

 ```yaml
 version: '3'